Become an affiliate partner and earn attractive commission.

 When can Social Services Take Steps?

-Social Services have certain obligations while placing elderly people into a care home.
+Social Services have certain obligations while placing older people into a care home.
 Local authorities have the authority to make the decision about moving someone into care against their wishes under the following circumstances:

 • If the person is incapable of making decisions for themselves regarding their care

-However, elderly people can have genuine choices about where they want to live and local authorities must follow the guidance regarding this.
+However, older people can have genuine choices about where they want to live and local authorities must follow the guidance regarding this.
 Any decision taken must meet the interests of the individual by all means.

 When to Consider a Care Home?